Team-Inceptus/InceptusNMS/CONTRIBUTING.md

 #### `fields` object

+Record Classes will automatically generate fields for you according to the constructor with the most parameters.

 - This object should always be the third object (for enums) or second object (for non-enums) in the JSON file.
 - The objects in this object should have their keys be the field name as case sensitive, and must be in the order declared on the class file.
   - `type` should always be the first line in the object.